-- Regarding the product portfolio first steps are taken to include sustainability criteria in the unit linked fund selection. - Regarding the investments, sustainability aspects have already been anchored via the Responsible Investment Guideline, which implements sustainability criteria for certain individual investments. - At least 80% of the investments of Primary Insurance in shares, corporate, government or covered bonds, real estate and alternative investments should be invested in assets that are part of one of the established sustainability indices or meet other accepted sustainability criteria. - Furthermore, there are specific rules regarding banned weapons, food related commodities, oil sands, fracking, mining, arctic drilling, coal generated electricity, farmland and forest. - This sustainability quota is measured and evaluated by GIM/MEAG who also controls and reports the quota on Group level.
+- Regarding the investments, sustainability aspects have already been anchored via the Responsible Investment Guideline, which implements sustainability criteria for certain individual investments: - At ERGO Group the goal is to invest at least 80% of investments for Primary Insurance in shares, corporate, government or covered bonds, real estate and alternative investments in assets that are part of one of the established sustainability indices or meet other accepted sustainability criteria defined in the Responsible investment Guideline. - Furthermore, there are specific rules regarding controversial weapons, thermal coal, oil and gas, bonds from governments and government-related institutions in countries with a poor ESG rating, human rights, food related commodities, forestry, biodiversity restriction. - This sustainability quota is measured and evaluated by GIM/MEAG who also controls and reports the quota on Group level.
 The fulfilment of the 80% sustainability quota for investments on ERGO Group is calculated by MEAG and are reported to DKV Belgium on a regular basis.
 These analyses are based on the ESG research of MCSI.
 The issuer ratings are (i) CCC / B: Laggard, (ii) BB / BBB / A: Average and (iii) AA / AAA: Leader.
 All ratings above CCC are taken into account for the 80% benchmark.

 - As a company, focus goes to monitoring and gradually reducing CO2 emissions, working on diversity management, putting in place a solid governance, working on customer and client satisfaction, supporting social and environmental initiatives, etc. - As part of corporate social responsibility, DKV Belgium engages itself in local social projects.
-In this respect, DKV Belgium continue the implementation and monitoring of Corporate Social Responsibility (CSR) activities such as donations and social sponsoring and employee engagement.
+In this respect, DKV Belgium continue the implementation and monitoring of Corporate Social Responsibility (CSR) activities such as donations and social sponsoring and employee engagement. - Additionally, DKV Belgium ensures its product offering continues to make the high quality Belgian medical care available at an affordable price to its policyholders.
+Initiatives are further being explored to include specific social coverages in the product offering.
+So far, this resulted in the inclusion of repayment of preventive care in the new dental product and coverage of vaccines, mental health and diet advice in the new ambulatory products.